What you will study

 develop a variety of skills appropriate to a career in the computing and IT industry

-demonstrate your understanding of technical subjects and technical skills through the development of a portfolio.
+demonstrate your understanding of technical subjects and your technical skills through the development of a portfolio.

-This module has a vocational relevance to those wishing to develop a career in the IT industry as you have the opportunity to demonstrate practically, how operating systems allow robots to be programmed and computers exchange information.
+This module has particular vocational relevance to those wishing to develop a career in the IT industry.
+It provides many opportunities to demonstrate relevant technical knowledge and practical IT skills.